packit/packit.dev/docs/cli/scan-in-osh.md

 # `packit scan-in-osh`

-Builds an SRPM file and performs a scan in [OpenScanHub])(https://openscanhub.fedoraproject.org/).
+Builds a SRPM file and performs a scan in [OpenScanHub](https://openscanhub.fedoraproject.org/).

 ## Help